david-vloedman/obundle-test/README.md

 ## Features added
 ### Thumbnail Image Hover on Category Page
 Changes were made to the responsive image component to include a source URL for the second image of the product.
-This was not ideal as the changes are now baked into the responsive image component, however, I wanted to utilize the responsive nature of the component.
+This was not ideal as the changes are now baked into the responsive image component, however, I wanted to utilize the responsive nature of the component and keep it consistent.

 I considered creating two image elements in the HTML as the second image needs to be fetched after hovering, sometimes causing a slight delay in the image changing.
 I decided that ultimately, it was not worth pursuing.
 ***